spectrocloud/librarium/docs/docs-content/clusters/cluster-management/kubeconfig.md

 :::

-- Is the [Spectro Proxy](../../integrations/frp.md) enabled for the cluster?
+- Is the <VersionedLink text="Spectro Proxy" url="/integrations/packs/?pack=spectro-proxy" /> enabled for the cluster?

 Use the tables below to help you identify which project role you need to access the kubeconfig file for a cluster.